 - catalog items

-- unsubscribe link – custom link for each customer which will allow them to unsubscribe from mailings.
-Note that when when this link is shared, other people can unsubscribe the customer if they proceed with it.
+- unsubscribe link – custom link for each customer that will allow them to unsubscribe from mailings; note that when when this link is shared, other people can unsubscribe the customer if they proceed with it

 - view link – custom link that will show the email in browser